 Our Hospital Medicine Fellowship Program is accepting applications.
 Candidates must be BC/BE in pediatrics by the beginning of the fellowship.

-Starting in 2022, the UCSD-Rady Children's PHM Fellowship will be participating in ERAS.
+The UCSD-Rady Children's PHM Fellowship Program participates in ERAS .
 Applications are accepted per the ERAS timeline and will continue to be accepted through the fall.
 We will start offering interview invitations per the ERAS timeline and strongly encourage applicants to submit their materials prior to this date.
 Applicants must register for NRMP and submit their rank list by the NRMP deadline each year.
 For exact dates, please access the NRMP website at www.nrmp.org and review the upcoming deadlines for the "Pediatrics Specialties Fall Match."
 The fellowship begins the following July (specific date set by UCSD School of Medicine, typically July 5-8th to allow for moving days).”

 Current Fellows

-Chloe Kupelian, DO, is one of 3 first year Pediatric Hospital Medicine fellows.
+Chloe Kupelian, DO, is one of 3 second year Pediatric Hospital Medicine fellows.
 She completed a BS at UCLA, medical school at LECOM, and residency at Valley’s Children’s where she stayed on as chief resident after graduating in 2021.
 She has been awarded resident awards, research abstract awards, and scholarly activity awards.
 Prior to fellowship, she has participated in global health, worked on public health collaboratives to institute smoke-free parks, created simulation projects during the pandemic, and participated in order set and pathway creation.
+During fellowship, she has worked on improving the discharge process for Spanish speaking families through quality improvement and informatics changes.

-Tatyana Mills, MD, is one of 3 first year Pediatric Hospital Medicine fellows.
+Tatyana Mills, MD, is one of 3 second year Pediatric Hospital Medicine fellows.
 She completed a BS in human biology at UCSD, medical school at VCU, and residency here at UCSD.
 She has been awarded AOA, AAP resident awards, and most informed resident award.
 Prior to fellowship, she has participated in QI projects for discontinuing antibiotics for negative urine cultures, referral to severe asthma clinic, and conducted research in management and outcomes of extreme pediatric OSA.
 She also has an interest in complex care.
+During fellowship, she has worked on optimizing orders for patients with acetaminophen ingestion requiring hospitalization and examining the gut microbiome in patients with complex medical conditions having episodes of feeding intolerance.

 Information regarding the fellowship and the application process: